rglor/genome-scripts/transcriptomes/README.md

 ```
 bowtie2-build trinity_out_dir.Trinity.fasta Trinity_testes.fasta
 ```
 Next we do the actual mapping, which is best submitted to the default queue because this function may take a day or more to complete.
+I don't know how parallelized this process is but assign it to 24 processors.
 ```
 #PBS -N mapping_testes
 #PBS -q default -l nodes=1:ppn=24:avx,mem=50000m,walltime=24:00:00